nautilus/gateway/README.md

 cli.
 If being able to run a custom gateway with the cli is something that interests you, please open in an issue!
 For now, these common situations require building your own executable.

-The core object of the gateway is the `gateway.Gateway` struct exported by the module at `github.com/alecaivazis/graphql-gateway`.
-A `gateway.Gateway` is constructed by providing a list of `graphql.RemoteSchema`s for each service to `gateway.New`.
+The core object of the gateway is the `Gateway` struct exported by the module at `github.com/alecaivazis/graphql-gateway`.
+A `Gateway` is constructed by providing a list of `graphql.RemoteSchema`s for each service to `gateway.New`.
 The easiest way to get a `graphql.RemoteSchema` is to introspect the remote schema using a utility from `github.com/alecaivazis/graphql-gateway/graphql`: